 Understanding the impasse

 The core disagreement centres around whether to limit plastic production at its source or focus primarily downstream, on waste management and recycling.
-The “High ambition coalition” formed of nearly 100 countries, advocated for production caps and binding commitments on hazardous additives.
+The “High ambition coalition”, formed of nearly 100 countries, advocated for production caps and binding commitments on hazardous additives.
 A smaller but powerful group of oil-producing nations, including the USA, China, Russia and Saudi Arabia, blocked an ambitious treaty, insisting instead on downstream solutions.

 The core disagreement centres around whether to limit plastic production at its source or focus primarily downstream, on waste management and recycling

-This divide and collapse of the negotiations reflects deeper economic and political realities.
+This divide and the collapse of the negotiations reflects deeper economic and political realities.
 Petrochemicals have become the fastest-growing segment of oil demand, accounting for 75% of growth.
 As transportation fuels face declining demand, the petrochemical sector represents a critical pivot for oil-producing economies.

 The consensus-based negotiation process also gave every nation effective veto power, a challenging approach in times of political fragmentation and eroding institutions.
 Industry representatives outnumbered many national delegations, with fossil fuel lobbyists exceeding the combined representation of all EU member states.
 The draft text swelled to nearly 1,500 sections marking disagreements, quadruple the number from the start of the week.